Domestic Imperfection

 oil based sealer over paint

 As you can see in the above photo, this has happened to me…multiple times.
 It sucks, and I don’t want the same thing to happen to you.
-So let’s have a fun little conversation about a very boring subject…water-based vs oil-based sealers (There are a crazy amount of options for sealer, but today we are going to keep things simple and just talk about those two).
+So let’s have a fun little conversation about a very boring subject…water-based vs oil-based sealers.

 Oil-based sealers